mindnektar/apollo-augmented-hooks/README.md

 This works arbitrarily deep and out of the box without any extra configuration.
 Depending on how often the same data is requested across your app's queries, this can severely reduce the server load and increase response time.

 `useQuery` has the same signature as its [@apollo/client](https://www.apollographql.com/docs/react/api/react/hooks/#usequery) counterpart.
+Additionally, it supports the following new options:

+#### reducedQuery

+Default: `true`.
+Set to `false` if you wish to disable the above query reduction functionality.

 ### useMutation